threeML.bayesian package

 - property samples: Dict[str, ndarray] | None

-Access the samples from the posterior distribution generated by the selected sampler
+Access the samples from the posterior distribution generated by the selected sampler.

 - Returns: